Ukraine war far from over as Russia renews strikes in Kyiv

 The battle for control of Mariupol has come at a horrific cost to trapped and starving civilians.
 Locals reported seeing Russian troops digging up bodies from residential courtyards and prohibiting new burials.
 It was unclear why.

-Ukrainian President Volodymyr Zelenskyy appealed for more Western arms and a global embargo on Russian oil, and accused Russian troops occupying Ukrainian cities of terrorizing civilians.
+Ukrainian President Volodymyr Zelenskyy appealed for more Western arms and a global embargo on Russian oil, and accused Russian troops of terrorizing civilians in occupied cities.

-He also warned in an interview with CNN that “all of the countries of the world” should be prepared for the possibility that Russian President Vladimir Putin could use tactical nuclear weapons, an underlying fear ever since the invasion of Ukraine started on Feb.
+He also warned in an interview with CNN that “all of the countries of the world” should be prepared for the possibility that Russian President Vladimir Putin could use tactical nuclear weapons, an underlying fear ever since the invasion began on Feb.
 24.

 Zelenskyy estimated that 2,500 to 3,000 Ukrainian troops have died in the war, and about 10,000 have been injured.
-The office of Ukraine’s prosecutor general said Saturday that at least 200 children have been killed since the start of the war, and more than 360 wounded.
+The office of Ukraine’s prosecutor general said Saturday that at least 200 children have been killed, and more than 360 wounded.

-The Russians also have taken captive some 700 Ukrainian troops and more than 1,000 civilian, Ukrainian Deputy Prime Minister Iryna Vereshchuk said Saturday.
-Ukraine holds about the same number of Russian troops as prisoners and intends to arrange a swap with Moscow, but is demanding the release of civilians “without any conditions,” Vereshchuk said.
+Russian forces also have taken captive some 700 Ukrainian troops and more than 1,000 civilians, Ukrainian Deputy Prime Minister Iryna Vereshchuk said Saturday.
+Ukraine holds about the same number of Russian troops as prisoners and intends to arrange a swap but is demanding the release of civilians “without any conditions,” Vereshchuk said.

 Russia’s warning of stepped-up attacks on Kyiv came after Russian authorities accused Ukraine on Thursday of wounding seven people and damaging about 100 residential buildings with airstrikes in Bryansk, a region bordering Ukraine.

 Ukrainian officials have not confirmed striking targets in Russia.
-However, they claimed responsiblity for destroying a key Russian warship with missiles earlier this week, in an important victory for Ukraine and symbolic defeat for Russia.
+However, they claimed responsibility for destroying a key warship with missiles earlier this week.

 The Moskva sank Thursday after taking heavy damage.
-Moscow did not acknowledge any attack, saying only that a fire had detonated ammunition on board.
+Russia did not acknowledge any attack, saying only that a fire had detonated ammunition on board.

 After the withdrawal, bodies were abandoned in the streets of towns around Kyiv or given temporary burials.
 Andriy Nebytov, who heads the region’s police force, cited police data indicating 95% died from gunshot wounds, saying they were “simply executed in the streets.”